-Prerequisites: A "C" or better in STAT 2050 or STAT 2070. - STAT 2121 Sampling Supplement (2L)(2CR) This course is a required co-enrollment class to be taken with STAT 4155 (Sampling) offered at Casper College by the University of Wyoming.
-When combined with STAT 4155, content is identical to STAT 2120. - STAT 2150 Statistical Methods of Data Analysis (5L)(4CR) [E] A continuation of statistical inference methods begun in STAT 2050.
-Multisample and multivariate methods step-wise Regression, ANOVA, ANCOVA, MANOVA, and Non-Parametric Testing.
-Emphasis is on interpretation of analyses provided by the statistical computer package SPSS.
-Prerequisites: A 'C' or better in STAT 2050 or STAT 2070. - STAT 2220 Experimental Design (5L)(5CR) This course reviews design and analysis of one-factor experiments and introduces multi-factor experiments, Latin squares, nested designs and random effects.
+Prerequisites: A "C" or better in STAT 2050 or STAT 2070.

+STAT 2121 - Sampling Supplement (2CR)

+(2L) This course is a required coenrollment class to be taken with STAT 4155 (Sampling) offered at Casper College by the University of Wyoming.
+When combined with STAT 4155, content is identical to STAT 2120.

+STAT 2150 - Statistical Methods of Data Analysis (4CR)

+(5L) [E] A continuation of statistical inference methods begun in STAT 2050 and STAT 2070.
+Topics include the design of experiments, multi-sample and multivariate methods, multiple regression, ANOVA, ANCOVA, MANOVA, and non-parametric methods.
+Emphasis is on interpretation of analyses provided by statistical software.

+Prerequisites: A 'C' or better in STAT 2050 or STAT 2070.

+STAT 2220 - Experimental Design (5CR)

+(5L) This course reviews design and analysis of one-factor experiments and introduces multi-factor experiments, Latin squares, nested designs and random effects.
 It also introduces topics such as polynomial response curves, trend analysis, split plots, and incomplete blocks as time permits.

-Prerequisites: A grade of "C" or better in STAT - STAT 2221 Design and Analysis of Experiments Supplement (2L)(2CR) This course is a required co-enrollment class to be taken with STAT 4025 (Design and class to be taken with STAT 4025 (Design and Analysis of Experiments) offered at Casper College by the University of Wyoming.
+Prerequisites: A grade of "C" or better in STAT 2150.

+STAT 2221 - Design and Analysis of Experiments Supplement (2CR)

+(2L) This course is a required coenrollment class to be taken with STAT 4025 (Design and Analysis of Experiments) offered at Casper College by the University of Wyoming.
 When combined with STAT 4025, content is identical to STAT 2220.

-- STAT 2240 Categorical Data Analysis (5L)(5CR) This course covers applied methods for analyzing associations when some or all variables are measured in discrete categories, not continuous scales.
+STAT 2240 - Categorical Data Analysis (5CR)

+(5L) This course covers applied methods for analyzing associations when some or all variables are measured in discrete categories, not continuous scales.
 Topics include the binomial, multinomial, and Poisson probability models, parameter estimation and hypothesis-testing and proportions, measures of association and tests for contingency tables, logistic regression, and log-linear models.

-Prerequisites: A grade of "C" or better in STAT 2150. - STAT 2241 Categorical Data Analysis Supplement (2L)(2CR) This course is a required co-enrollment class to be taken with STAT 4045 (Categorical Data Analysis) offered at Casper College by the University of Wyoming.
+Prerequisites: A grade of "C" or better in STAT 2150.

+STAT 2241 - Categorical Data Analysis Supplement (2CR)

+(2L) This course is a required coenrollment class to be taken with STAT 4045 (Categorical Data Analysis) offered at Casper College by the University of Wyoming.
 When combined with STAT 4045, content is identical to STAT 2240.